OyeInyalowda/anniversarator/README.md

 ```
 Note: Once the package is installed the downloaded folder can be deleted

+Instructions on how to install pipx can be found [here](https://pipx.pypa.io/latest/installation/)

 ## Usage

 Run Anniversarator with the following commands: